ML-brooowss/ML/README.md

 We combined both collaborative and content-based approaches using a **weighted sum** of different similarity matrices.
 We did this to leverage the strengths of each system while mitigating their individual weaknesses.
 Collaborative filtering captures patterns from user behavior but struggles with new or sparsely rated items, while content-based filtering can recommend new or niche items using item attributes but often lacks diversity.
 By blending them together, we ensure that recommendations remain accurate even when user interaction data is limited, while also introducing semantic richness and personalization based on content.

+We explored a wide range of model combinations.
+At the similarity level (i.e., when computing item-to-item similarity), we experimented with hybrids of different sources: BERT × Google Embeddings × Item-based CF, TF-IDF × Google × CF, and a full combination of TF-IDF × BERT × Google × CF. In addition to combining similarities, we also tested hybridization at the prediction level.
+Here, we incorporated User-based Collaborative Filtering and ran a simplified grid search over weighted combinations of TF-IDF, BERT, Google Embeddings, Item-based CF, and User-based CF prediction matrices.

 ```python
 hybrid_sim = a * tfidf_sim + b * item_cf_sim + c * google_sim + d * bert_sim
 ```